2018 Adelaide Crows pre-season camp: Experience of Group 1

 Upon entering the bus that was to carry them from Broadbeach to the camp, Group 1 was alarmed to be greeted by men wearing combat uniforms and holding what appeared to be automatic firearms, though the guns were revealed to be fake.
 The players were then blindfolded, and were driven for an hour until they arrived at the camp.
 Upon arrival they had their blindfolds removed, and were greeted by roughly 25 camp workers, who refused to reveal the location at which they were.
 Among the first exercises performed by Group 1 was an exercise in which players were told to find a partner and stare at their eyes, alternating which eye they were staring at.
 During the middle of this exercise, Tom Lynch collapsed.
 He was taken to a bed, where he started to vomit.
 Despite his condition, camp workers refused to call for medical attention, claiming that he was only suffering from dizziness.
-Lynch was only given medical assistance upon the demands of the players, and club doctor Marc Cesana, who was not at the camp and did not know where it was located, was contacted and made to drive to it and bring Lynch back to Broadbeach to provide medical attention.
+Lynch was only given medical assistance upon the demands of the players, and club doctor Marc Cesana, who was not at the camp and did not know where it was located, was contacted and made to drive to the location and bring Lynch back to Broadbeach to provide medical attention.